as228gn/L3/Test/TestSpecifikation.md

 * Test case 8.2 - Leave a input blank
 * Test case 8.3 - Print a negative number
 * Test case 8.4 - Print a character

+### Test suite - Home link
+* Test case 9.1 - There is a home link on every page.

 ## Test case 1.1: Navigate to Page